ParallelMaths/parallel/pages/9-01-sing-a-long.md

 ---

-If you are square rooting a number with an exponent, then you halve the exponent.
+If you are square rooting a number with an exponent, then you halve the exponent, for example:

 √(5<sup>6</sup>) = 5<sup>3</sup> = 125
 √15,625 = 125